seaside1/jrule/README.md

 ```

 # Changelog
+## BETA13
+- Fixed a bug with naming of JRuleItems.java
+- Fixed issues with post and sendCommand to groups

 ## BETA12
  - Major refactoring by seime https://github.com/seaside1/jrule/pull/42
    - Replaces the templating mechanism with Freemarker, mainly to allow more advanced constructs such as loops -